ricardofbarros/linter-js-standard/README.md

 linter-js-standard
 =========================

-This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface for error/warning messages from [standard](https://github.com/feross/standard).
+This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface for error/warning messages from [standard](https://github.com/feross/standard) or [semistandard](https://github.com/Flet/semistandard).

 ## Installation
 Linter package must be installed in order to use this plugin.
 If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).